pulcher/ignite-learning-paths-training-aiml/aiml10/workshop-content/workshop-task3.md

   }
 }
 ```
-3. Run the `func host start` command to start the function.
+3. Run the `func host start` command in the terminal to start the function.

 4. Import the Postman Reader Skill Request [collection](../src/Collections/Reader_Skill.postman_collection.json) to Postman

-5. Open the `Local Forms Skills` Request and change the Pre-request script to set the `storageAccount` variable to your storage account (in the video the variable is `ttinvoicestorage`) and the `SASValue` to the appropriate Secure Access Signature to the `train` container.
+5. Open the `Local Forms Skills` Request and change the Pre-request script to set the `storageAccount` variable to your storage account (in the video the variable is `ttinvoicestorage`) and the `SASValue` to the appropriate Secure Access Signature to the `test` container.
 To learn how to get a Secure Access Signature, refer to our [brief explanation](../sas.md).

 ```javascript
 pm.environment.set('storageAccount', '<YOUR STORAGE ACCOUNT>')